No products in the cart.

 Sabrina Damast, Esq.

-Sabrina Damast practices exclusively in the area of immigration and nationality law.
+Sabrina Damast practices in the areas of immigration and nationality law and post-conviction relief.
 Before opening her own law practice, Sabrina served as a judicial law clerk in the Los Angeles Immigration Court and worked as an immigration attorney in private practice.
 As a law clerk, she conducted research and wrote more than two hundred decisions for dozens of Immigration Judges.
 She developed an expertise in all forms of deportation defense, including applications for asylum, permanent residence, NACARA, fraud waivers, and criminal waivers.
 As an attorney in private practice, she solidified these skills by representing clients threatened with deportation.

-Sabrina is a member of the New York and California Bars and is admitted to the Ninth Circuit Court of Appeals and the United States Supreme Court.
+Sabrina is an active member of the American Immigration Lawyers Association and the Los Angeles County Bar Association.
+In her spare time, she enjoys singing, swing dancing, and musical theater, and she is the leader of a local Girl Scout troop.
+Sabrina is a member of the New York and California Bars and is admitted to the Central District of California, the Ninth Circuit Court of Appeals, and the United States Supreme Court.
 She frequently publishes articles, teaches CLEs, and gives presentations on immigration law.

-Sarah has been a member of the State Bar of California since 2006 and has practiced exclusively immigration law since 2008.
+Sarah has been a member of the State Bar of California since 2006.
 She is admitted to the U.S. Appeals Court for the Ninth Circuit and the U.S. District Courts for the Northern and Eastern Districts of California.
 Sarah is also a member of the American Immigration Lawyers Association.